capistrano/sshkit/FAQ.md

 repeatable way.

-It provides concurrency handling, sane error checking and control flow that would otherwise be difficult to achive with pure *Net::SSH*.
+It provides concurrency handling, sane error checking and control flow that would otherwise be difficult to achieve with pure *Net::SSH*.

 Since *Capistrano v3.0*, *SSHKit* is used by *Capistrano* to communicate with backend servers.
 Whilst Capistrano provides the structure for repeatable